Badminton World Federation: Logo

 Over the years, the organization has had several logos.
 Originally it used the IBF logo.
 As the BWF, a new logo was adopted in 2007.
 In 2012 it adopted a new, streamlined logo.

+Aborted clothing rule

+The BWF and Octagon developed a rule that women badminton players must wear dresses or skirts "to ensure attractive presentation."
+It was included in the official rulebook in 2011, but was dropped before it was supposed to go into effect in 2012.